prajithmalepati/Obsidian_Vault/Databricks/Delta Lake.md

 - By default, **managed** tables in a schema without the location specified will be created in the **`dbfs:/user/hive/warehouse/<schema_name>.db/`** directory.
 - If you drop a managed table, The table's `directory` and its `log` and data files are deleted.
 Only the `schema (database)` directory remains.

+#### Writing data as a Delta table

+-  when we write data as a delta table, it creates the file in a number of `parquet` files and it also creates a folder named delta log that is filled with `json` files with all the metadata and commit information
+- This log files includes details such as the timestamp of the operation, the operation type, operation parameters, protocol versions, and metadata about the data being written (like schema information).

 #### Overwrite

 - you can also overwrites to atomically replace all the table in a table.
 Usually doing it this way is much faster as it doesn't need to list the directory recursively or delete any files.